-“Doctor” Brown’s other favorite patio perch can be found at Creekside’s Dusty’s, immediately following a zip down the epic 7-mile Creek-to-Peak run from the Whistler apex to a waiting Caesar.
-(His favorite sun soaked terrace stash: Bearfoot Bistro, though he also cites the Tapley’s and Merlin’s as great de-layering locales.)
+“Doctor” Brown’s other favourite patio perch can be found at Creekside’s Dusty’s, immediately following a zip down the epic four-kilometre Creek-to-Peak run from the Whistler apex to a waiting Caesar.
+(His favorite sun-soaked terrace stash: Bearfoot Bistro, though he also cites the Tapley’s and Merlin’s as great de-layering locales.)

 Finestone polishes as many days as possible into these adrenaline-driven gems, finding a line from the alpine to the arboreal to the aquatic in a series of turns from single track to trapeze to rainbow trout.
 Best of all, any of us can hijack his landscape for a little tiptoeing of our own.